learn-co-students/technical-coach-escalating-an-issue-learn-experts-testing-batch/README.md

 We see that there is a description of the student's overall demeanor and why he might be frustrated, the steps that were taken to address the issue, and specific details and quotes from the student to help illustrate the student's feelings and behavior, as well as why the TC was concerned.

-### Struggling Student / Major Conceptual Issues - Through Escalation Form and Admin Profile
+### Struggling Student / Major Conceptual Issues - Through Escalation Form

 If a paying student is struggling with the curriculum, we want to get them the appropriate help as soon as possible.
 At this point, you may have already tried to explain a concept to them, and/or documented it on their admin profile.
 If not, check their admin profile and see if there are other comments.
 If it seems there is a pattern developing based on the notes in their admin profile (e.g. there are several other notes by other TCs / staff members about the student struggling with concepts), please escalate the student via the escalation form.
 Once that student is escalated, we can make sure the student gets the appropriate support from their Section Lead or Cohort Lead.